globocom/GloboNetworkAPI/docs/v4/ipv6/url-api-v4-ipv6/put.rst

 * **id** - Identifier of IPv6 that will be changed.
 It's mandatory.
 * **description** - Description of new IPv6.
-* **equipments** - You can create new associations with equipments when updating IPv6.
-Old associations will be deleted even you don't specify new associations to other equipments.
+* **equipments** - You can create new associations with equipments and Virtual Interfaces when updating IPv6.
+Old associations will be deleted even you don't specify new associations to other equipments if all of them not contains a Virtual Interface.
+If some Virtual Interface appears at least one relationship between IPv6 and Equipment, it can't be deleted and the IPv6 will not be updated.

 URL Example::

-    /api/v3/ipv6/1/
+    /api/v4/ipv6/1/